This blog post was updated on July 5, 2021.

-Traveling for the love of food can be hit or miss in any part of the world.
+Traveling for your love of food can be hit or miss in any part of the world.
 Some cities are over-hyped as foodie havens while others offer next to nothing in terms of a unique identity.
-If a rich and diverse food scene is important to you, you’ll want to head for these tried and true top foodie destinations.
+If a rich and diverse food scene is important to you, you’ll want to grab cheap flight deals to head for these tried and true top foodie destinations.
 From Europe to South America, these cities are cooking up some of the best meals that should be on your bucket list.

 If it’s Michelin-star restaurants you want, it’s Michelin-star restaurants you’ll get in Japan’s bustling capital.
 The city boasts more restaurants that have earned the highly coveted (and rare) rating than anywhere else in the world.
 And it’s no coincidence: Japanese chefs have been garnering acclaim for their ability to set global dining trends.
 With a strong emphasis on seasonal ingredients and theatrics, diners in Tokyo are privy to an unending choice of restaurants and markets serving up everything from sushi to tonkatsu (fried pork cutlets).
 What makes Tokyo a top foodie destination is also its diversity.
 You can feast at a five-star restaurant for a pretty penny or cozy up in a local izakaya (a Japanese style pub) for a more budget-friendly, yet scrumptious meal.